top of page

 Dear Weird Lit Readers,

-Yours in seasonal mutation,
+Yours in worldly weirdness,

 September Herrin